dqops/dqo/docs/getting-started/adding-data-source-connection/adding-data-source-connection.md

 - A service account key in JSON format for JSON key authentication.
 For details refer to [Create and delete service account keys](https://cloud.google.com/iam/docs/keys-create-delete).
 - A working [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) if you want to use [Google Application Credentials authentication](./#using-google-application-credentials-authentication).

-## Adding BigQuery connection using the graphic interface
+## Adding BigQuery connection using the graphical interface

 1. In DQO User Interface Console go to the Data Sources section and click **+ Add connection** button in the upper left corner.